WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

     }
 ```

-We don’t want to do anything with the `None` value.
+We don't want to do anything with the `None` value.
 To satisfy the `match` expression, we have to add `_ => ()` after processing just one variant, which is annoying boilerplate code to add.

 Instead, we could write this in a shorter way using `if let`.
 The following code behaves the same as the `match` in the following listing: